MP-Prime/CI-pipeline/README.md

 Please note that the initial Jenkins password will be displayed after "password:" under debug but I have blanked it out for security reasons.

+### **Deployment**
+Firstly, edit permissions in the sudo visudo file on the Jenkins EC2 to allow the Jenkins user access.
+Then, add three different environment variables on the EC2: the database URI, test database URI and the secret key (please note, I have made up a sample secret key that I don't use in my Jenkinsfile).
+You can declare the variables using EXPORT in ~/.bashrc.

+I use [my other repository](https://github.com/MP-Prime/CI-Pipeline-Appclone) in conjunction with this one to attempt testing and deployment of the application.